 Shine Resource Centre

 Built in 2014 using local resources and laborers and fitted with its own solar power system and borehole, the center is the first multifunctional space with kitchen and toilet block in the area.
-It stands in 8 acres of land of which 2 acres have been planted with a variety of crops including maize, pumpkins, groundnut, pigeon peas, soya bean and cassava.
+It stands in 8 acres of land of which 2 acres have been planted with a variety of crops including maize, groundnut, pigeon peas, soya bean and cassava.
 Moringa trees are growing well with the mango and avocado trees.
 Shine is building traditional homes at Shine Village for the most vulnerable children.
 See Shine Village for more information

 Early Years Group